 Bridal Veil Falls Trail is a 4.4 mile out and back trail located near Franconia, New Hampshire that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until October.
+The trail is primarily used for hiking and is best used from May until October.

 it was pretty basic, mostly just a walk in the forest alongside a river towards the middle